 Jumbled Dreams is here to bring out the good in others and to show that together we can make a difference in this world!

 How life experiences inspired a teenager to found Jumbled Dreams and to encourage others to get involved.

-Sydnee is 13 years old and is the founder and creator of Jumbled Dreams.
+In 2017, Sydnee was 13 years old when she founded Jumbled Dreams.
 Sydnee used to live in a town that was classified as disadvantaged by the Census Bureau.
 Her family was all employed, but a lot of families in the area lost their jobs when the coal mines closed down.
 This left a number of Sydnee’s friends without adequate food or clothing.
 Seeing that, Sydnee knew that she wanted to do something to help.
 “Being there in my hometown and seeing my own friends not have what they needed broke my heart.
 I knew right then that my goal in life was to help others in any way I can.
 I will do whatever it takes to make a difference in this world!”
 Read More